Uploading data

 Many times it might be easier to upload a directory directly though.
 This can be done with the

-can be found using the tool’s built-in help:./sda-cli help
+sda-clican be found using the tool’s built-in help:./sda-cli help./sda-cli helpsda-cli help